Issue AI Analytics for Jira

 The Deview Studios app server is hosted on the Heroku platform and is the entry point for the integration.

 Integration process triggers whenever the Enable AI Analytics button is pressed in the Issue View screen.
-Only the issue summary and description are sent for analysis.
+All issue details are sent for analysis.

 First time analytics generation for an issue can take between 20-60 seconds.
 This is primarily due to the processing time needed by the AI provider.
 Once generated, analytics are cached in an analytics database and every subsequent display of analytics results in the Issue View screen is immediate.
 Analytics results will be re-generated, if issue summary or description is changed.